Google Business Profile: Local SEO Guide for Beginners

 1. Login with your business email Google account and go directly to GBP Manager.

-2. Fill in the relevant information as much as you can about your business, including the company’s name, location, phone number, website address, and industry.
+2. Fill in as much relevant information as possible about your business, including the company’s name, location, phone number, website address, and industry.

 3. Once you are done, click “Finish” and take the necessary steps to verify your business on Google by email, mail, or phone.